 The name Walpole Island should resonate with duck hunters.
-It’s long been considered a duck mecca, and acre for acre, should probably hold more ducks than any place in Ontario.
+It’s long been considered a duck mecca, and acre for acre it probably holds more ducks than any place in Ontario.
 That’s due to the fact that it is bordered by Lake St. Clair, a substantial but relatively shallow body of water that plays host to hundreds of thousands of waterfowl during the fall migration.
 Add the abundance of grain fields and expansive marsh, and you’ve got all a duck could ask for.
 It only follows that those in the duck hunting fraternity should migrate there too, and clubs such as the Walpole Island Rod and Gun Club (W.I.R.G.C.) offer first-rate hunting and accommodations.

 Soon we were navigating a maze of well-groomed cattails in the 1,640-acre marsh, passing numerous hunting ponds en route to ours.
 All set-up and retrieving duties were handled by our guide, Finny, who has years of experience as a duck guide.
 The rain stayed the action for a while, but before long our guns were blazing and ducks were dropping.
-We had a great time that night, and headed back the clubhouse to find a hot supper waiting.
+We had a great time that night and headed back to the clubhouse to find a hot supper waiting.
 We chatted with several members of the club that night, hearing their stories of success while sipping on fine Canadian whisky.
 Before long, we were tucked into bed in anticipation of the morning’s hunt.